 Worldbuilding is an integral part of the planning or outlining stages for stories set in worlds, universes and realities that are different to our own.
 It can help to inform your story and setting, and it can also help with characterisation.
 In fact, often in fantasy stories, the world the author has created becomes a character in itself.

-Stories that are set in ‘the real world’ probably don’t need as much worldbuilding as a story set on an alien planet, a spaceship or in a fantastical, magical realm because people live in and generally understand the real world and how things work.
+Stories set in ‘the real world’ probably don’t need as much worldbuilding as a story set on an alien planet, a spaceship or in a fantastical, magical realm because people live in and generally understand the real world and how things work.

-However, for science fiction or fantasy stories that are set in places like those I’ve mentioned above, you need to think about everything from the large-scale things like geography, government, and even theology, to the smaller scale stuff such as what the buildings are made of, what types of clothes the people wear and what kinds of food they eat.
+However, if you’re story is science fiction or fantasy, then you need to do some work building the story world.
+For stories set in places like those mentioned above, you’d need to think about everything from the large-scale things like geography, government, and even theology, to the smaller scale stuff such as what the buildings just to dump all of it into your story of, what types of clothes the people wear and what kinds of food they eat.

-I find that a ring binder is best, and I partition it with coloured pages of card (just because I’m more of a visual person, and the colour helps me to focus).
+I find that a ring binder is best, and I partition it with pages of coloured card (just because I’m more of a visual person, and the colour helps me to focus).
 Then I start to fill the binder with outlines of each category, and then I go further by writing fully detailed descriptions of every last thing I can think of about the world.

 It’s more than likely that you won’t use all of that information.
-After all, it would be a little much to just dump all of it into your story, but just like with character creation, the more you as the writer know about your world, and the more you understand it, the better you’ll be able to describe it to your readers.
+After all, it would be a little much to dump all of it into your story, but just like with character creation, the more you as the writer know about your world, and the more you understand it, the better you’ll be able to describe it to your readers.

 As always, thank you very much for reading, I really do appreciate your valuable time.